Taxis & Rideshare in Malabo (2026) - Grab, Uber & More

 Safety Tips

-{'tip': 'Use official taxi stands at the airport and major hotels rather than accepting rides from unofficial drivers who approach you.
-Look for properly marked taxis with visible identification.'}
+{'tip': 'Use official taxi stands at the airport and major hotels rather than accepting rides from unmarked vehicles or individuals approaching you in the street.
+Look for taxis with visible identification and licensing.'}

 {'tip': 'Solo travelers should share their taxi details (license plate number if visible) with someone and avoid traveling late at night when possible.
-Sit in the back seat and keep valuables out of sight.'}
+Sit in the back seat and keep your belongings secure and out of sight.'}

 {'tip': 'Have your destination written down or shown on a map, as language barriers can occur.
-Keep small denominations of local currency (Central African CFA franc) ready, as drivers may claim not to have change.'}
+Keep small denominations of local currency (Central African CFA franc) ready, as drivers may claim they cannot make change for large bills.'}

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners